Keynote Speakers

 Speech Title: On the Evolution of Multiobjective Evolutionary Algorithms

-We provide a survey of the development history of multiobjective evolutionary algorithms as one of the major approaches in complex search and optimization problems.
+Abstract: We provide a survey of the development history of multiobjective evolutionary algorithms as one of the major approaches in complex search and optimization problems.
 We first introduce some basic concepts related to multiobjective optimization and discuss basic types of multiobjective evolutionary algorithms.
 Pareto-based selection and niching are discussed in more details together with further advances in the development of respective algorithms.
 After that, applications are surveyed in two rather established areas, i.e., engineering and economics, and a more recent field, i.e., advanced analytics.
 We finish with the conclusions that compare the history of multiobjective evolutionary algorithms with an evolutionary process itself.